AGCoL SyMAP Queries UA

 Location

 Chr Select a specific chromosome for the species.
-This is the most common query to use in conjunction with others.

-From The Start coordinates for the selected chromosome will be >= this number.
+From The Hit Start coordinates for the selected chromosome will be >= this number.

-To The End coordinates for the selected chromosome will be <= this number.
+To The Hit End coordinates for the selected chromosome will be <= this number.

-2. Single gene
+2. Single genes

 Go to top